• Private charter flight-seeing on four tour days (5 remarkable private flights)

 Arrive into the Garden City today where you will be met at the airport and transferred to your centrally located hotel.
 Your hotel is within comfortable walking distance of many new Christchurch City attractions and points of interest.
 Enjoy a welcome dinner this evening and meet your fellow travellers.

 Transfer to Tekapo Airfield this morning and board your private Air Safaris aircraft for today’s sector to Dunedin.
 Take off and turn south for views of Lake Pukaki before man-made Lake Benmore comes into view – the site of NZ’s largest earth dam and second largest hydro power station.
 Legendary All Black captain Richie McCaw’s birthplace of Kurow is below you too.
 Fly on over Dansey’s Pass to Otago and pass above ‘Macraes’ and NZ’s largest active gold mine.
 This is Otago Rail Trail country too.
 Descend towards Taieri and line up for a landing at Dunedin Airport.
 A coach will meet you for the short drive north and this afternoon there’ll be a chance to look around the Southern City.
-There’s chocolate tasting at OCHO, Toitu Settler’s Museum, the Octagon and Baldwin Street – and hopefully a beer tasting opportunity.
+There’s chocolate tasting at OCHO, Toitu Settler’s Museum, the Octagon and Baldwin Street – and perhaps a beer tasting opportunity.
 Arrive at your hotel and settle in for your second 2-night stay.

 Coach DUNEDIN to OTAGO PENINSULA & TAIAROA HEAD (Albatross Colony)